apostrophecms/docs/docs/reference/module-options.md

 }
 ```

-This includes one level of the page's page tree "children" as `_children` and its "ancestor" pages each with one level of their child pages on `_ancestors`.
+In this example, page objects are loaded with one level of page tree "children" as `_children` and their "ancestor" pages, each with one level of their child pages, on `_ancestors`.

 #### Example